CrowdSocial/CrowdSocial/README.md

  Project - **CrowdSocial**

 **CrowdSocial** is an Android app that allows people to pool in money to participate in a social event.
-It is a crowdfunding App for private competition events.
+It is a crowdfunding App for private events.

 Example: